qiita-spots/qiita/CONTRIBUTING.md

 or not adding a new section or document to the documentation (found under the `doc` folder) would be useful.

+###Repository branch structure

+The Qiita repository contains three branches:

+* `master`: This branch reflects the code deployed in our [main Qiita server](http://qiita.microbio.me).
+* `dev`: This branch is the active development branch.
+All new Pull Requests should be performed against this branch.
+* `release-candidate`: This branch is used to freeze the code from the `dev` branch, so we can deploy in our test servers and exercise the code extensively before deploying in our main system.

 ###The Qiita development rules

 Since Qiita is a package that is continuously growing, we found ourselves in a position where development rules needed to be established so we can reduce both development and reviewer time.
 These rules are: